LYFsmile Logo

 How Families Can Support Children at Home

 Family support plays a very big role in a child’s growth.
-When a child with Intellectual Disability feels safe and loved at home, they learn better and become more confident.
+When a child with an intellectual disability feels safe and loved at home, they learn better and become more confident.

 Here are some helpful ways for families to support their child: